 We talked about the differences in the mentality south and north of the Alps, and he nodded recognizing our problems with the yard.

 While we were talking, an employee came by car.
-He was going, he explained, doing the carpentry work while we were away.
+He was, he explained, to do the carpentry work while we were away.
 Our new Danish friend who was fluent in French explained that it was a misunderstanding.
-We were going to, he told the employee, sailing to Italy in 3 days and the work had to be completed before.
+We were going to, he told the employee, sail to Italy in 3 days and the work had to be completed before then.
 Now the employee got busy.
 At the end of the day, new payrolls were cut and mounted.
 The mounting of the cleats would someone else take care of, he explained.

 There was a long way from Heron to the boat yard.
-So far we were worried that Heron was once again smoked out of the yard's work plan.
+So long that we were worried that Heron would once again quit the yard's work plan.

 The next morning we cycled over to the yard, spoke a little with "Le Grand Chef" and cycled back to the Heron.
 Soon after, two employees joined and mounted the cleats